Wow Air: Peak, financial difficulties and takeover talks (2017–2018)

 Despite a 58% increase in revenue from the past year, Wow Air experienced a loss in 2017 after two profitable years.
-Although a contemporary analysis from the Aviation Week Network pinned the results on overexpansion, the airline didn't relent, reaching a high of 36 destinations in its network by 2018.
+Although a contemporary analysis from the Aviation Week Network pinned the results on overexpansion, expansion continued, with the airline reaching a high of 36 destinations in its network by 2018.
 Third quarter results that year showed a similar pattern, with increased revenues being counteracted by a larger loss margin.
 These issues were compounded by an increasing reputation for poor customer service.
 On 5 November 2018, it was announced that Icelandair Group, the holding company of rival carrier Icelandair, would acquire the entire share capital of Wow Air, subject to shareholder approval; the two airlines would continue to operate under separate names.
 Together, Icelandair and Wow Air have a share of around 3.8% of the transatlantic market.

 On 27 November 2018, Wow Air announced that it had returned four aircraft to their lessors as a sale and lease back offer fell through and the company's financial situation worsened due to stricter demands by suppliers and contractors.
 The four returned aircraft (two Airbus A320s and two A330s) are owned by the same company that was supposed to deliver four Airbus A330neos to Wow Air.
 On 29 November, Icelandair abandoned its takeover plans as the pre-conditions of the shareholders meeting were unlikely to be met.

 The same day, Indigo Partners, which has stakes in several ultra low-cost carriers, reached a preliminary agreement to buy Wow Air.
 Shortly after, Wow Air announced major adjustments to its operations: the staff was reduced by 360 down to about 1,000, a further five aircraft (four Airbus A321s and the remaining A330) were to be phased out and the A330neos ordered would be cancelled.

 Wow Air thus ended its routes to Delhi, Los Angeles, San Francisco (which was seasonal) and Vancouver (which was to be introduced as a seasonal route in 2019).

 In January 2019, Wow Air disclosed that Indigo's investment would initially correspond to a 49% shareholding, with the option to increase at a later date.
 However, by March 2019, Indigo Partners withdrew its investment proposal and Wow Air briefly but unsuccessfully resumed talks with Icelandair Group, but after Icelandair examined WOW's finances, they quickly dismissed the proposals.
 On 25 March 2019, the day after talks with Icelandair ceased, several Wow Air flights were cancelled, fueling speculation as to the airline's fate.
 The airline attributed the cancellations to a technical failure and its knock-on effects, although two planes were immobilised after being repossessed by the lessor.

 On 26 March 2019, Wow Air announced the conversion of bonds into equity and ongoing discussions with bondholders to secure the company's sustainability.
 The following day, the company postponed all flights scheduled for 28 March "until documentation with all parties involved have been finalised."